 480 ÷ 100 = 4.8

-Estimating Gable Walls
+How to Measure Gable Walls

 Finding the square footage of a gable wall is similar to finding the square footage of a standard wall.
-Measure the width of the gable and the height of the gable, from the base of the triangle to the peak.
+Measure the width of the gable and the height of the gable from the base of the triangle to the peak.

 For example, a 20ft wide gable that is 10ft tall will require 1 square of material.